for a PDF copy of this policy.

 3. Probation Notification: The student will be informed of the expected standards that must be met or the academic plan that he/she is expected to complete in order to retain financial aid eligibility at the end of the next evaluation period.

-RCTC will notify a student in writing of the result of all appeals.
+RCTC will notify a student via an official communication (RCTC email) of the result of all appeals.
 If approved, the appeal notification shall include a list of standards the student is expected to meet or the academic plan the student is expected to complete in order to retain financial aid eligibility at the end of the next evaluation period.
-If an appeal is denied, the notification shall describe the reason(s) for the denial and the process for appealing the denial to the Financial Aid Appeals Board.
+If an appeal is denied, the notification shall describe the reason(s) for the denial and the process for appealing to the Vice President of Student Affairs.

 Students may be reinstated when they are meeting RCTC’s financial aid satisfactory academic progress qualitative and quantitative standards.
 In the case of unusual or extenuating circumstances, a student may also be reinstated after having successfully appealed.
 Neither paying for their own classes nor sitting out for a period of time is sufficient in and of itself to re-establish a student’s financial aid eligibility.